 In the Class menu, you need to choose three Cantrips to start the game with, from four options.
 We recommend getting the following Cantrips:

-• Guidance – This is a great ability for out-of-combat situations, and can be cast either on yourself or on an active ally from within the dice roll screen, letting you gain a +4 Advantage on whatever it is you are doing.
+• Guidance – This is a great ability for out-of-combat situations, and can be cast either on yourself or on an active ally from within the dice roll screen, letting you gain 1d4 boost to a range of dice rolls.

-• Resistance – Bolster the target’s defences, giving them a +4 bonus to Saving Throws.
+• Resistance – Bolster the target’s defences, giving them a 1d4 bonus to Saving Throws.
 This is a Concentration Spell.
+Can be used in some dialogue encounters in the same way as Guidance, but these are a bit less common.

 Spells

 • Healing Word – Useful for healing yourself or your allies.
 At first glance, you might wonder why we chose this instead of Cure Wounds, which has a higher potential healing value.
-That’s because this skill can be cast at long range, while Cure Wounds needs you to be very close to the target.
+That’s because this skill can be cast at long range, while Cure Wounds needs you to be in arms reach of the target, which just isn’t going to cut it.
+A good healing spell needs to be easy to use in all situations, and that’s what Healing Word gives you.

-• Bless – Target up to three Allies, giving them an advantage on Attack Rolls and Saving Throws.
+• Bless – Target up to three Allies, giving them a buff on Attack Rolls and Saving Throws.
 This improves the attack and defense of your allies, which can be really handy.
 Note that this is a Concentration Spell, so casting it will break any other Concentration effect you have active.
+Use this when fighting early-game boss enemies like the Gnolls on Risen Road – it’s going to help a lot while you’re stuck with weak early-game weapons.

 You’ll also get a couple of extra Spells from the Light Domain subclass.
 These cannot be changed, but it’s worth giving them a mention anyway: